 The tool also supports profile shift to reduce the amount of undercut in gears with low tooth counts.

-The rendering of the gears at quality level 'normal' and 'high' can take a long time.
+The rendering of the gears can take a long time particularly if the quality parameters ('number of rotation steps' and 'number of segments per 360 degree' are increased.
 Dependent on your browser you might get a warning message indicating an unresponsive script.
 Allow the script to continue and eventually the gear rendering should show up.
 Once the gears show up you can use the mouse scroll wheel or the slider underneath the window to zoom in and out.
 For panning move the mouse while pressing the left mouse button.

 The result can be saved as a DXF file by clicking the 'Generate DXF' button underneath the graphics window.